Fidel Castro: Ideology

 Castro proclaimed himself to be "a Socialist, a Marxist, and a Leninist", and publicly identified as a Marxist–Leninist from December 1961 onward.
 Castro sought to transform Cuba from a capitalist state to a socialist society and ultimately to a communist society.
 Influenced by Guevara, he suggested that Cuba could evade most stages of socialism and progress straight to communism.
 According to Castro, a country could be regarded as socialist if its means of production were controlled by the state.
 In this way, his understanding of socialism was less about who controlled power in a country and more about the method of distribution.

 Castro's government was also nationalistic and drew upon a longstanding tradition of Cuban nationalism.
 Historian Richard Gott remarked that one of the keys to Castro's success was his ability to use the "twin themes of socialism and nationalism" and keep them "endlessly in play".
 Castro described Karl Marx and Cuban nationalist José Martí as his main political influences, although Gott believed that Martí ultimately remained more important than Marx in Castro's politics.
+Castro also praised the Colombian Catholic revolutionary Camilo Torres Restrepo, stating that Camilo "is a symbol of the revolutionary unity which should inspire the movement of the peoples in Latin America."

 Theodore Draper described Castro's approach as "Castroism", viewing it as a blend of European socialism with the Latin American revolutionary tradition.
 Political scientist Paul C. Sondrol described the approach as "totalitarian utopianism", with leadership that drew upon the wider Latin American phenomenon of the caudillo.
 Castro drew inspiration from the wider Latin American anti-imperialist movements of the 1930s and 1940s, including Argentina's Perón and Guatemala's Jacobo Árbenz.
 Castro took a relatively socially conservative stance on many issues, opposing drug use, gambling, and prostitution, which he viewed as moral evils.
 He advocated hard work, family values, integrity, and self-discipline.
 Although his government repressed homosexual activity for decades, he later described this persecution as a "great injustice".